Cow-Cure/cow-cure/README.md

 ## Features

-- 3-Step Cattle Disease Finder tool - uses bipartite graph to match input symptoms to the disease
+- 3-Step Cattle Disease Finder tool - uses a bipartite graph to match input symptoms to the disease
-- Detailed information about the disease (Symptoms, Causes, Treaments, Preventions)
+- Detailed information about the disease (Symptoms, Causes, Treatments, Preventions)
 - Flask Backend
 - Queries Form connected to Google Sheets
 - Search disease bar with auto-suggest